Monitoring AWS DynamoDB performance and latency

 Throttled Requests

 Each resource in DynamoDB (table or index) has a defined throughput limit.
 Whenever an operation exceeds this limit, the requests are throttled.
-Depending on the operation and the type of operation, the number of throttled requests is incremented.
-For batch requests though, the throttled requests count is incremented only if all the requests in the batch are throttled.
+Depending on the type of operation, the number of throttled requests is incremented.
+For batch requests, the throttled requests count is incremented only if all the requests in the batch are throttled.

 Latency

-Latency is the time taken by DynamoDB to respond to a request.
-The higher the latency, the slower the whole system will be.
-DynamoDB promises single-digit millisecond latencies no matter what size of data we’re working with or at what scale.
-This means, even if we scale our application gradually, we shouldn’t see any change in the performance of the queries on DynamoDB.
-Any change in latency means there could be something wrong in the data pipeline.
+Latency is the time taken by a service to respond to a request and DynamoDB promises single-digit millisecond latencies no matter what size of data we’re working with or at what scale.
+Even if we scale our application gradually, we shouldn’t see any change in the performance of the queries on DynamoDB.
+Any change in latency could indicate something wrong in the data pipeline.

 Errors